Social Enterprise UK Honorary Fellowship

 Claire Dove OBE DL was recently appointed as the Crown Representative for the Voluntary, Community and Social Enterprise Sector.
 She is a passionate champion of the social enterprise movement.Read more

 Phil has nurtured the growth of Crowdfunder with the sole purpose of changing the world through enabling great ideas to happen.Read more

-Since founding The EBP in 2001, Elaine has guided the organisation to become one of the UK’s foremost social enterprises.Read more
+Elaine Lilley founded The EBP in 2001.
+During her time leading the organisation Elaine guided it to become one of the UK’s foremost social enterprises.Read more

 Paul has been CEO of Ashton for 25 years during which time it has grown from a small community business into a highly successful regeneration social enterprise employing over 230 people in North Belfast.Read more

 Lord John Bird MBE is the Founder and Editor-In-Chief of The Big Issue.
 Nigel Kershaw OBE is Chair of The Big Issue Group.Read more